rbranson/glob-trie.js/README.md

 A way to match strings against a large set of pattern matching expressions quickly.
 It breaks down the pattern matchers into pieces and organizes them in a Trie (prefix search tree) structure, allowing them to be searched in roughly logarithmic time, versus linear time for just an array of regular expressions, for instance.

+## Installation

+Using NPM:

+    $ npm install glob-trie.js

+Now a simple require will bring it on:

+    var GlobTrie = require("glob-trie.js");

 ## Notes

 * This is very much a work in progress.